ballerina-attic/module-microsoftgraph/README.md

 # Module Microsoft Graph

-Connects to Microsoft Graph API which acts as the gateway to data and intelligence in Microsoft 365.
-Microsoft Graph exposes a unified programming model which can be used to access vast amounts of data available in Office 365, Windows 10, and Enterprise Mobility & Security.
+This module allows users to connect to the Microsoft Graph API, which acts as the gateway to data and intelligence in Microsoft 365.
+Microsoft Graph exposes a unified programming model, which can be used to access vast amounts of data available in Office 365, Windows 10, and Enterprise Mobility & Security.

 The current implementation of Microsoft Graph consists of the following sub modules.